MBCProject/mbc-markdown/yfaq/README.md

 ## <a name="next"></a>What's New? ##

-* **MBC v3.0** - A new version of MBC will be released in the second half of 2023.
-Changes include behavior detection information and new properties (version, created and modified dates).
+* **MBC v3.0** - This latest release includes behavior detection information and new properties, such as version and created and modified dates.

-* **STIX 2 Representation** - MBC content is available in STIX 2.1 format which uses a new STIX 2.1 Extension Definition object - see the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository.
+* **STIX 2.1 Representation** - MBC content is available in an updated [STIX format](https://github.com/MBCProject/mbc-stix2) that's based on a *new* [STIX 2.1 extension](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications).

 * **Attack Flow Examples** - We defined attack flows for [Shamoon](../xample-malware/shamoon.md) and [SearchAwesome](../xample-malware/searchawesome.md) that reference MBC behaviors.

 * **CACAO Playbook Example** - We defined a [CACAO](https://github.com/oasis-tcs/cacao/tree/master/Examples/CACAO-2.0) playbook for [Locky Bart](../xample-malware/locky-bart.md) that references MBC behaviors.

-* **MBC Website** - We are developing a website!
-It should go live in late 2023.
+* **MBC Website** - We are developing a website that will go live in late 2023!

 ## <a name="use"></a>Using MBC ##